18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * If you click on the `branch:staging` button, you can see a list of all of the "branches" that exist on this project.
 Everytime you come directly to [18f.gsa.gov](https://github.com/18F/18f.gsa.gov), it will show you the staging branch because we've called that branch the default branch.

-Branches are like tributaries on rivers.
-In our case, `staging` is the main river and all the branches listed in that list are the tributaries.
-Where do they come from?
-When another person working on the project wants to make some changes they create a branch, make all the changes they want, and once they're done they issue a "pull request," to ask the people responsible for the main branch to incorporate their changes.
-I
+Branches are little sandboxes for other people working on the project to prepare contributions without interfering with the main project.
+When you're finished prepping, you issue something called a "pull request" from your branch to the "default" branch, or the main sandbox everybody bases their work off of.
+In our case we called that main sandbox "staging" in other projects you might also see it called "master."

-Later on, when you make a pull request, GitHub will automatically assume you're trying to make a pull request to the staging branch.
+In the next step we're going to create a branch and later on, when you make a pull request, GitHub will automatically assumes you're trying to contribute to the staging branch.

 ![Screenshot: showing what the 18f GitHub site looks like](/assets/blog/github-tutorial/screenshot4.gif)

 > On the right side, you can also see a list of the existing pull requests and issues.
 All of the pull requests go to the staging branch.
-When we merge the pull request to the staging branch, GitHub automatically brings those changes into the project, but does not make them live on 18f.gsa.gov, yet.
+When we merge the pull request to the staging branch, GitHub automatically brings those changes into the project, but does not make them live on 18f.gsa.gov yet.

-* Type `cd 18f.gsa.gov`and then hit enter.
-That makes sure the current directory you're in is `18f.gsa.gov` on your local machine.
+In your terminal enter the following commands:

+1. `cd 18f.gsa.gov` to change directories to `18f.gsa.gov`.
-* Type `ls` and you should now see all of the files and folders in the GitHub repo.
+1. `ls -1F` to see all of the files and folders in the GitHub repo, just as you saw them on GitHub

-* Type `git status` and hit enter.
+1. `git status`

+> This last command will show you a little bit of information about what you're working on right now.
+Let's take this apart line by line:

+* _"On branch staging"_ tells you is what branch you are currently working on (remember it's `staging` by default).
+If you made any changes and commited them, you'd commit them to the branch to staging.
-> This will show you a little bit of information on what you're working on right now.
-The first thing it tells you is what branch you're on.
-And you're on `staging`, which is the default.
-When you commit your branch, you'd be committing the branch to staging.
-Origin/staging means your branch is up to date with the staging branch on origin.
-"Nothing to commit / working directory clean" means you're completely up to date and haven't made any changes.
+* _"Your branch is up-to-date with 'origin/staging'"_ means your branch is up to date with the staging branch on GitHub (your computer calls GitHub "origin").
+* "Nothing to commit / working directory clean" means you're completely up to date and haven't made any changes.

 ![Screenshot: how to use git status](/assets/blog/github-tutorial/screenshot5.gif)